-Final examination (50%): This two-hour exam will cover the entire course, though emphasising the second half.
-It will include a short answer section and a longer essay section, with, for each section, students offered a selection of questions/topics from which to choose.«br /»
+Final examination (50%): Two-hour exam will cover the entire course, though emphasising the second half.
+It will include a short answer section and a longer essay section, with, for each section, students offered a selection of questions/topics from which to choose.

 ||Following an informal class examination at the end of Week 5, a session will be devoted to issues arising from the results, highlighting particular strengths exhibited, along with misunderstandings or argumentative shortcomings, with an explanation of how to avoid them and attain the best possible results in the subsequent project and final examination.

 On completion of this course, the student will be able to: